ryanmrestivo/ryanmrestivo.github.io/lexicon.md

 # baseline configuration:
 A set of specifications for a system, or configuration item (CI) within a system, that has been formally reviewed and agreed on at a given point in time, and which can be changed only through change control procedures.
 The baseline configuration is used as a basis for future builds, releases, and/or changes.

-# blue Team:
-The group responsible for defending an enterprise’s use of information systems by maintaining its security posture against a group of mock attackers (i.e., the Red Team).
-Typically, the Blue Team and its supporters must defend against real or simulated attacks (1) over a significant period of time, (2) in a representative operational context (e.g., as part of an operational exercise), and (3) according to rules established and monitored with the help of a neutral group refereeing the simulation or exercise (i.e., the White Team).

 # boundary protection:
 Monitoring and control of communications at the external boundary of an information system to prevent and detect malicious and other unauthorized communication, through the use of boundary protection devices (e.g., proxies, gateways, routers, firewalls, guards, encrypted tunnels).